 You can name a file with any combination of up to 32 letters, numbers, and spaces.
 Files are stored in folders by file type (like RTA or FFT) so you can use the same file name for different types.
 There is no limit other than storage space for the number of files that you can store.

 When you store a file, it is saved on the device locally.
-The files are backed up to your computer when you back up your device, but if you delete the app the stored files will also be deleted.
+The files are backed up to your computer when you back up your device, but unless you are using iCloud, if you delete the app the stored files will also be deleted.
 In most cases, a tab-delimited file of the raw data will also be saved along with the data needed to restore the graph.

 See the information below about transferring files to your computer.